Monk-NT/Joje/README.md

 ##Roadmap
-0.1.0 - Working router
+###0.1.0
-Working router is defined as can parse route, get parameters and send it to adequate handler function
+  * Working router - can parse route, get parameters and send it to adequate handler function
+  * Change to Library
+  * Add basic tests